 Every industry depends on accurate product and service data.
 Without proper classification, companies face duplicate records, poor spend visibility, inefficient procurement, and compliance risks.
-To solve this, global classification standards have been developed, each with its own structure, strengths, and industry focus.
+To address these issues, global classification standards have been developed, each with its own structure, strengths, and industry focus.

-But with so many frameworks available, which one is right for your business?
+However, with so many frameworks available, the challenge becomes clear: which one is right for your business?

-This article explores four of the most widely used standards; UNSPSC, GS1 GPC, eCl@ss, and ETIM, and explains where each delivers the greatest value.
+In this article, we explore four of the most widely used standards—UNSPSC, GS1 GPC, eCl@ss, and ETIM—and explain where each delivers the greatest value.

 1. UNSPSC: Universal Standard Across Industries